frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On July 19, 2022
+- With multithreading and code improvements, it is likely the entire US market can be cycled on two decent laptop within a week!

 On July 2, 2022
 - Moving to multithreading, computing power boosted beyond 10x!
 The production line is speeding up!